 Learn MoreOne of the technologies available for the reduction of oxides of nitrogen (NOx) is exhaust gas recirculation (EGR).

-Learn MoreReducing particulates and optimising fuel consumption are primary reasons for adding high pressure common rail (HPCR) systems to an engine.
-The HPCR is used in diesel engines across our range, providing improved fuel efficiency through a more efficient combustion process.
+Learn MoreReducing particulates and optimising fuel consumption are primary reasons for adding high pressure common rail to our engines.

 Learn MoreIf you're ready to receive trusted advice from a Perkins expert, speak to our team today.